 Consider the random walk \(\bs{Y} = (Y_1, Y_2, \ldots)\) on \((\N, \rta)\). associated with random variable \(X\).
 Let \(f\) denote the density function of \(X\) and \(f_n\) the density function of \(Y_n\) for \(n \in \N_+\).
 Then recursively for \(n \in \N\), \[f_{n + 1}(x) = \sum_{k = 0}^{n - 1} f(k) f_{n - k}(x) + f(x + n), \quad x \in \N\]

-Open the simulation of the remaining life chain.
-In this app, \(X\) has the geometric distribution with parameter \(1 - p\) which is also the invariant density function.
-Vary \(p\) with the scrollbar and note the shape of the density function.
-For selected values of \(p\), run the simulation 1000 times and compare the empirical density function to the limiting density function.
+The app below is a simulation of the remaining life chain.
+Random variable \(X\) has the geometric distribution with parameter \(1 - p\) which is also the invariant density function.